revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-- Delegates are used to raise events and handle them.
-Always a delegate needs to be declared first and then the Events are declared.
+- Delegates are used to raise events and handle them.Always a delegate needs to be declared first and then the Events are declared.

 </blockquote>